Harvey M. Friedman

-Dr. Friedman’s laboratory showed that HSV-1 glycoprotein gC binds complement component C3, a critical complement protein central to the classical, lectin and alternative complement pathways.
-This area of investigation continues to be a focus of the laboratory.
-The Friedman laboratory showed that gC inhibits C3 activation, rendering the complement system ineffective against HSV.
-HSV mutant virus lacking the C3 binding domain and cells infected by these mutant viruses are highly susceptible to complement-mediated neutralization or lysis.
-In vivo studies in guinea pigs and mice demonstrated that gC mutant viruses are 50- to 100-fold less virulent than wild-type virus.
-Proof that complement accounts for the decreased virulence came from studies in C3-deficient animals in which virulence of gC mutant viruses returned to wild-type levels.
-These studies demonstrate an important role for gC in immune evasion.
+Harvey Friedman’s laboratory is developing vaccines for preventing and treating genital herpes.
+The vaccine design is based on basic discoveries made by the lab about immune evasion strategies of the virus.
+We showed that HSV-1 and HSV-2 glycoprotein gC bind complement component C3b, a critical complement protein in the complement cascade.
+We determined that gC inhibits complement activation, rendering the complement system ineffective against the virus.
+HSV mutant viruses unable to bind C3b are highly susceptible to complement-mediated neutralization or lysis.
+In vivo studies in guinea pigs and mice demonstrated that these mutant viruses are 50- to 100-fold less virulent than wild-type virus.
+Studies in C3-deficient animals demonstrated that virulence of gC mutant viruses returned to wild-type levels, supporting an important role for gC in immune evasion.

-The Friedman laboratory also demonstrated that HSV-1 is able to evade antibody attack.
-HSV-1 glycoproteins gE and gI form a complex that binds the Fc domain of IgG.
-The Friedman laboratory showed that when the Fab domain of an antibody molecule binds to an HSV antigen, the Fc end of the same antibody molecule binds to gE-gI, blocking activities mediated by the Fc domain, such as complement activation and antibody-dependent cellular cytotoxicity.
-These activities of gE-gI reduce the effectiveness of antibodies, and help to explain how the virus resists antibody attack.
-The laboratory constructed an HSV-1 virus mutated in both gC and gE and showed that the two immune evasion glycoproteins function in synergy to protect the virus against antibody and complement attack.
-The gC or gE mutant viruses are each approximately 100-fold more susceptible to antibody and complement neutralization than wild-type virus; however, the gC-gE double mutant virus is approximately 10,000-fold more susceptible.
-In a murine model, virulence of the gC-gE double mutant virus is reduced compared with gC or gE single mutant viruses and is 1,000- to 10,000-fold reduced compared with wild-type virus.
-These studies establish an important role for gC- and gE-mediated immune evasion in HSV-1 pathogenesis.
+The lab also determined that HSV-1 and HSV-2 evade antibody attack.
+Glycoprotein gE binds the Fc domain of IgG.
+When the Fab domain of an antibody molecule binds to an HSV antigen, the Fc end of the same antibody molecule binds to gE, blocking activities mediated by the Fc domain, such as complement activation and antibody-dependent cellular cytotoxicity.
+The impact is that gE reduces the effectiveness of antibodies in host defense.
+HSV-1 and HSV-2 gE mutant viruses are more susceptible to antibody and complement attack than wild-type virus.
+These studies establish an important role for gC- and gE-mediated immune evasion in HSV-1 and HSV-2 pathogenesis.

-Lauren M. Hook, Ph.D., Senior Research Investigator.
-Dr. Hook is investigating the antibody correlates of protection for a trivalent gC/gD/gE genital herpes vaccine.
+Lauren M. Hook, PhD, Research Assistant Professor.
+Dr. Hook is investigating the antibody correlates of protection for the trivalent gC, gD, gE genital herpes vaccine.
 Her approach is to evaluate the epitope specific antibody responses produced by immunization with the gC, gD and gE immunogens.

-Kevin Egan, Ph.D., Post-doctoral Fellow.
-Dr. Egan is evaluating protection provided by the HSV-2 trivalent gC2/gD2/gE2 vaccine against genital infection by HSV-1 that now comprises almost half of all first time cases of genital herpes.
+Kevin Egan, PhD, Post-doctoral Fellow.
+Dr. Egan is evaluating protection provided by the HSV-2 trivalent gC2/gD2/gE2 vaccine against genital and oral infection by HSV-1.

 John Lubinski, PhD.
-Dr Lubinski is a research scientist evaluating efficacy of HSV vaccines as therapy for genital herpes in the guinea pig genital herpes model.
+Dr Lubinski is a Senior Research Scientist evaluating efficacy of HSV vaccines as therapy for genital herpes in the guinea pig genital herpes model.